LinuxProgramador/KeySafe/README.md

 To restore local backups: simply copy them to the KeySafe/.
 VaultSecret path and remove the date, but first remove the immutable attribute from the keys in the .
 VaultSecret directory.

 NOTE: Anti-data deletion protection only applies to keys within the directory.
 VaultSecret

+NOTE: when changing the unique key, it is recommended to execute the -b option first to have a backup of the keys in case there is a system interruption due to a power outage, etc....

 Dependencies: python3, python3-pip, e2fsprogs, procps